m-wells/dotfiles/README.md

     GPU: NVIDIA GeForce RTX 2070 SUPER Mobile / Max-Q
     Memory:

+## CUDA
+If you run into trouble with CUDA not being available, run `nvidia-modprobe` first.

 # New installations
 If ethernet was plugged in after starting environment may need to issue `systemctl restart dhcpcd@<interface.service>` (for one machine I had to do `systemctl restart dhcpcd@enp3s0f1`).